Yakima-Teng/cv/README.md

 ## Development

+Please be informed that, before you start to develop, there is an optional step you can do if you want to deploy your work to an SFTP-available server more easily: you can rename the `config-example.json` file, and change the content to suit yours.
+This is an optional step, which means that it won't influence the actual development process.

 Type the following command to start the development process, it will open a webpage in your browser and refresh the page automatically when changes to your development files are detected.

 ```bash
 npm run dev
 ```